 Origin captured the 1.27° x 0.85° field centred on Mirfak on the evening of January 25, 2025.
 Because the outside temperature was -7°C at the time, a hot pixel appeared in the image as shown with the red label and arrow.
 Several reference stars, ordered by decreasing visual magnitude, have been labeled in white with Simbad links provided in the next section.

-The Origin Airy disk is much smaller than the DSS Airy disk, the latter extending out to the yellow dashed circle labeled DSS Inner Disk.
+The Origin Airy disk is much smaller than the DSS Airy disk, the latter extending out to the yellow dashed circle labeled DSS Inner Disc.
 All of the stars revealed by Origin within the yellow circle, such as GAIA DR2 441700484037998720, are hidden behind the DSS Mirfak Airy disk, originally created with the 48-inch Oschin Schmidt Telescope at the Palomar Observatory.
 Many stars between the DSS inner disk (yellow) and DSS outer halo limit (blue) such as BD+49 913, can be seen in both Origin and DSS.